 However, the driving force behind IoT adoption is the manufacturing sector.
 Here, during 2019, more and more companies have seen the advantages of connecting their equipment to the network, allowing them to obtain data on the status and efficiency parameters of almost every part and exchange this data with other devices.

-Predictive maintenance has long been forecasted by technology evangelists, but, so far, it has only been implemented by the largest companies, which have invested heavily in IoT development over several years.
+Predictive maintenance is one of IoT connections forecast.
+This technology has long been forecasted by technology evangelists, but, so far, it has only been implemented by the largest companies, which have invested heavily in IoT development over several years.
 However, their experience is increasing the understanding of how useful and beneficial such solutions can be, so smaller organizations are expected to adopt IoT-based technologies as well, being confident that the investment will pay off.

 1. Machine Learning Exponentially Enhances the Intelligence of Apps and Gadgets

-If we speak about IoT trends and beyond for 2022, ignoring ML makes no sense.
+If we speak about the IoT in the future, ignoring ML makes no sense.
 Machine learning (ML) are techniques that empower artificial intelligence (AI) with the ability to learn.
 Self-learning systems are being deployed in a wide range of fields involving the processing of heterogeneous or simply large data sets.
 For example, ML is the core of human speech applications such as Siri for Apple devices, Google Voice, or Alexa for Amazon.

 The ability to learn helps apps understand human beings and even anticipate future requests.
 This, in turn, affects marketing and the advertising market.
 As a result, we are already getting personalized products and offers, even in such subjective areas as fashion and home decor.